kchapelier/node-mathp/README.md

 ## Potential use cases

 * Generative art.
+* Procedural heightmap / world generation.
 * Anything that may benefit from some _maths_, and a lot of things do.

 ## Changelog

+## Roadmap

+* Missing polyfills (fround and imul)
+* Optimization of polyfills
+* Tests for additional method

+## Acknowledgement

+Most ES6 polyfills are taken from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) where they were contributed by Mozilla Contributors under the Creative Commons CC-0 license (public domain).
+Minor improvements of said polyfills were contributed back to MDN.

 ## License